dlahmad/sync-nudger/README.md

 [![Deploy](https://github.com/dlahmad/sync-nudger/actions/workflows/release.yml/badge.svg)](https://github.com/dlahmad/sync-nudger/actions/workflows/release.yml)

 Sync-Nudger is a command-line utility designed for precise audio stream manipulation within video files.
-It allows you to split an audio track at specific timestamps, apply individual delays to each new segment, and then seamlessly remux the modified audio back into the original container.
+It allows you to split an audio track at specific timestamps, apply individual delays to each new segment (including fractional milliseconds), and then seamlessly remux the modified audio back into the original container.

 Its standout feature is the ability to find the quietest point within a given time range, ensuring that your splits are clean and occur during natural pauses in the audio.